 Bright Nights in Stanley Park , a holiday tradition of more than 30 years, turns the forest and the train into a wonderland with more than 2 million lights and animated displays.

 More than a million shimmering lights greet you at VanDusen Botanical Garden during the Festival of Lights .
 Dancing lights on Livingstone Lake twinkle in time to holiday music, and a water terrace is turned into a “magic marsh” complete with fiber-optic lights and whimsical creatures.
 Choral music and a storytelling Santa add to the magic.

 Commemorate the beginning of winter at the Winter Solstice Lantern Festival , held on a late-December evening.
-Join a procession of lantern-holding revelers accompanied by drummers, beginning at either Science World at TELUS World of Science or Strathcona Community Centre and ending at Dr. Sun Yat-Sen Classical Chinese Garden, where you'll enjoy ethereal music and enchanting lighted gardens.
+Join a procession of lantern-holding revelers accompanied by drummers, beginning at either Science World or Strathcona Community Centre and ending at Dr. Sun Yat-Sen Classical Chinese Garden, where you'll enjoy ethereal music and enchanting lighted gardens.

 See all the AAA recommended things to do and top Vancouver events.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.

 British Columbia has a 5 percent goods and services tax (GST) and a 7 percent provincial sales tax (PST).

 Mount Saint Joseph Hospital, (604) 874-1141; St. Paul's Hospital, (604) 682-2344; Vancouver General Hospital, (604) 875-4111.

 200 Burrard St. Vancouver, BC V6C 3L6.
 Phone:(604)682-2222